 What is employee engagement?

-It’s a concept designed to ensure that your employees are committed to your organisation’s goals and values and are motivated to contribute to the overall success of your business.
+It’s a concept designed to ensure that your employees are committed to your organization’s goals and values and are motivated to contribute to the overall success of your business.

-Typical phrases used in employee engagement writing include organisational citizenship behaviour, job involvement, discretionary effort, going the extra mile, feeling valued and passion for work.
+Typical phrases used in employee engagement writing include organizational citizenship behavior, job involvement, discretionary effort, going the extra mile, feeling valued, and passion for work.

 You’ve heard about it before, but what does it mean for you?

-Employee engagement is important for all managers, you need to protect your investment in your people by retaining employees and intellectual capital to ensure your businesses continuity and its ability to meet key business objectives.
+Employee engagement is important for all managers.
+You need to protect your investment in your people by retaining employees and intellectual capital to ensure your business continuity and its ability to meet key business objectives.

 What can you do to improve employee engagement?

 There is a string of research and ideas on how to increase employee engagement.
 Here are some of the main recurrent themes on how to do this: